Phone: (559) 600-3271 Fax: (559) 600-7629

 Public Notices and Hearings

-There are no public notices or hearings at this time.
+At this time there are no public notices or hearings.

 Waste tire means a tire that is not on the wheel of a vehicle and is no longer suitable for its intended use due to wear, damage, defect, or deviation from the manufacture's specifications, including, but not limited to, all used tires, altered waste tires, recappable casings, and scrap tires.
 "Waste tire" includes tires that have been altered by processes, but not limited to, shredding, chopping, and slicing.